karlicoss/HPI/doc/DENYLIST.md

 https://github.com/karlicoss/HPI/blob/master/doc/MODULE_DESIGN.org#allpy

-This would typically be used in an overriden `all.py` file, or in a one-off script which you may want to filter out some items from a source, progressively adding more items to the denylist as you go.
+This would typically be used in an overridden `all.py` file, or in a one-off script which you may want to filter out some items from a source, progressively adding more items to the denylist as you go.